TelemetryDeck/docs/basics/pirate-metrics.md

 All of these insights help you understand where your users come from and optimize your marketing efforts.

-### Activation insights (Coming Soon)
+### Activation insights

-Our upcoming activation dashboard will automatically track:
+Our activation dashboard automatically tracks:
 - Daily, weekly, and monthly active user counts
 - Average session length distribution
 - Average sessions per active user